 Scholarly Commons Citation

 Feldman, Heidi Li, "The Distinctiveness of Appellate Adjudication" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 760.
+760.